By Nancy Armitage

 16 bread rounds (1″ cookie cutter)

 Make the crab spread, by cream butter & Parmesan cheese salt & pepper.
 Set aside.
-Saute shallot or onions, add flour & cream to pan, then crab meat.
+Saute shallots or onions, add flour & cream to pan, then crab meat.
 Season to taste.
-Add Parmesan, butter & with a spoon, place a mound of crab meat spread on bread rounds, & place on a cookie sheet.
+Add Parmesan, butter, then with a spoon, place a mound of crab meat spread on bread rounds, & place on a cookie sheet.
 Bake 425@ for 12-15 mins, until they are golden brown on the bottom.
 Serve on a doily lined, silver tray and serve to guests with a cocktail napkin.

 The appetizer “Canapes Washington” (1902) was on one of Mr. H.E.
 Huntington’s menus in his large collection of menus.
 It was on a banquet Dinner menu for the Chamber of Commerce of New York Cit.
 The menu was dated May 28, 1902 banquet was located at Sherry’s Restaurant in NYC.
 H. E. Huntington & Archer Huntington were both members of this club; as was Collis P. Huntington before them.
 The patriotic menu is as follows:

 Chamber of Commerce of New York City Dinner Banquet Menu

 Date: May 28, 1902 Location: Sherry’s Restaurant, NYC

 Hors deouves Course: Canapes Washington

 served with a Relish dish of Olives, Radishes, & Almonds

 Fish Course: Truite Meuniere (French recipe: saute fresh trout with butter, lemon & parsley (maybe Italian herbs) flour or bread crumbs